-This post contains spoilers for Superman and Lois "Broken Trust."
+This post contains spoilers for Superman & Lois "Broken Trust."

-Superman and Lois makes its triumphant return with "Broken Trust."
-The series returns while Supergirl finishes filming the latter half of its final season, kicking up right where we left off with Jordan Kent getting walloped by a confused and frightened Tag Harris.
+Superman & Lois makes its triumphant return with "Broken Trust."
+The series returns, kicking up right where we left off with Jordan Kent getting walloped by a confused and frightened Tag Harris.
 After his beating, Jordan finds himself dealing with weird, ringing headaches that trigger his powers.
 Despite being a proverbial ticking bomb, the teen refuses to sit things out when it comes to the next big game.
-Their new school's playing Metropolis, and Jordan has a chance to meet all of his old bullies on the field.
+Their new school's playing Metropolis and Jordan has a chance to meet all of his old bullies on the field.

-I've already made my feelings on Jordan (Alex Garfin) playing football clear in past reviews, but I'd like to reiterate that it's literally the most irresponsible thing we've ever seen Clark Kent (Tyler Hoechlin) allow in any iteration of the character.
-At the very least, he does seem to realize that after the proverbial time bomb becomes a literal one when Jordan detonates in the middle of the football game.
+Jordan (Alex Garfin) playing football is the most irresponsible thing we've ever seen Clark Kent (Tyler Hoechlin) allow, in any iteration of the Superman character.
+At the very least, he does seem to realize that — after the proverbial time bomb becomes a literal one, when Jordan detonates in the middle of the football game.

 It sucks to see Jon hurt — especially during one of his stronger episodes — but feeling his brother's bones snap under his fist finally helps Jordan start to realize what he's capable of.
 Had his fist connected with the bully's skull, he would have killed him.
 He's lucky his big bro got in the way.
 But Jonathan's life could be forever changed by the decision, and that's with the consideration that everyone involved got off easy.

-Surprisingly, "Broken Trust" manages to build what ends up being the best episode of Superman and Lois so far out of the rubble of a decision that Clark never should have allowed.
-The brothers remain Very Good Brothers™, and Lois (Elizabeth Tulloch) and Clark's adventures playing in tandem of one another without any white knight nonsense remains refreshing, but it's the Jordan's realization that he could shatter someone's life at any given moment (finally) that gives the episode some real meat.
+Surprisingly, "Broken Trust" manages to build what ends up being the best episode of Superman & Lois so far out of the rubble of a decision that Clark never should have allowed.
+The brothers remain Very Good Brothers™ and Lois (Elizabeth Tulloch) and Clark's adventures together remain refreshing, but it's Jordan's realization that he could shatter someone's life at any given moment (finally) that gives the episode some real impetus.

 Lois finally makes some headway in her Morgan Edge (Adam Rayner) investigation, she's starting to get wise to Captain Luthor (Wolé Parks), and Bitsie delivers an incredible performance as per usual.
 But tonight's greatest hits all go to Clark.
-Hoechlin's soft but still very scary when angry dad vibes were strong this week, and his furious "stand down" after getting shot was an all timer.
+Hoechlin's soft, but still very scary, angry dad vibes were strong this week, and his furious "stand down" after getting shot was an all-timer.

 Though I've been extremely lukewarm on Superman and Lois so far, I gotta say that "Broken Trust" has me pretty excited for the remainder of the first season.
-All of the emotions in the latter half of the episode were earned, and diverted from the typical "you boys have no real problems" frustrations of earlier in the season.
+All of the emotions in the latter half of the episode were earned and diverted from the typical "boys that have no real problems" frustrations of earlier in the season.
 Plus, I'll never turn down an episode where Superman tells General Lane what's up.

 Get the latest updates, reviews and unmissable series to watch and more!